Center for the Study of Judaism and Jewish Culture

 Janina Ehrlich (chair), professor of music

-David Ellis, associate professor of history
+David Ellis, professor of history

-Jason Mahn, associal professor of religion
+Jason Mahn, associate professor of religion

 Doug Parvin, associate professor of philosophy